 CIB-AGC has a 21-member board of directors elected by membership at the annual meeting of the association.
 Between board meetings, the executive committee of CIB (composed of the president, two vice presidents, secretary/treasurer, associate contractor delegate, and immediate past president) direct the affairs of the association and report to the board.

 The chapter staff administer the policy and direction determined by the board and executive committee.
 The chapter office is located in Springfield a block away from the state capitol building.
-CIB is represented at the national AGC by two national directors.
+CIB is represented at the national AGC by one national director.